YevShch/Fyra-i-rad-/README.md

-## School assignment: Four in a row - sprint 1
+ # 🔴🟡 Connect Four Game 🎮 - Sprint 1

 ### EPIC's for this sprint
 Create the logic for a working Four in a row game (for two human players at the same computer) - no GUI.